 Started our hike a little later than usual due to the rain.

 Good thing we were prep with raincoat.
 Don't really like wearing it because eventhough it keeps you dry from the rain, but makes you sweat inside.

-After around 20-30mins following the path up from Sato-goya covered with trees, you'll see a split to decent back down to base or summit.
+After around 20-30mins following the path up from Sato-goya is covered with trees, you'll see a split to descent back down to base or summit.

 When you start seeing other hikers, you know you are going the right direction.

-KS taking a pic of myself (white raincoat) & Ray (black jacket).
+KS took a pic of myself (white raincoat) & Ray (black jacket).

-Initial climb was alot of sand so i was practically shuffling each slow step.
+Initial climb was sandy.
+I was practically shuffling at each slow step.

-I could cover 4.3km in like 25mins but hiking is a totally different story.
+Usually, I could run a distance 4.3km in like 25mins but hiking is a totally different story.